jtimberman/knife-plugin/README.md

 passed into the `gem` command, it shouldn't silently drop additional arguments.

+The `create` plugin uses a heredoc for the scaffolding.
+This should probably be an erb template instead.

 ## License and Author

 - Author: Joshua Timberman (<joshua@getchef.com>)